-Our EVX-B1 product candidate, derived from our EDEN platform, is a multi-component subunit vaccine, initially being developed for the prevention of S. aureus induced SSTI in patients undergoing hernia surgery.
-EVX-B1 includes six proprietary and highly protective antigens identified by EDEN in combination with our proprietary toxin fusion protein formulated together with a potent adjuvant, CAF01.
+Our EVX-B1 product candidate, derived from our EDEN platform, is a multi-component subunit vaccine, initially being developed for the prophlyactic prevention of S. aureus induced skin and soft tissue infections, or SSTI, in patients undergoing hernia surgery.
+EVX-B1 includes six proprietary and highly protective antigens identified by EDEN in combination with our proprietary toxin fusion protein formulated together with a potent adjuvant, CAF-01.
 We believe our EVX-B1 will be an effective vaccine as it targets multiple virulence factors and covers the diversity of different S. aureus strains.

 S. aureus is a leading cause of community and healthcare facility acquired infections in the US and worldwide.
-S. aureus has been known to cause symptoms ranging from superficial SSTI to invasive infections, sepsis, and death.
-Antibiotic-resistant S. aureus, and in particular MRSA infections, are of critical concern and remain a prevention priority.
-According to the United States Center for Disease Control and Prevention, or CDC, there were an estimated 119,247 S. aureus bloodstream infections with 19,832 deaths in 2017.
-According to an independent study and based on CDC incidence rates, the estimated economic impact of MRSA on US hospitals alone is \$3.2 to \$4.2 billion.
+S. aureus has been known to cause symptoms ranging from superficial skin and soft tissue infections to invasive infections, sepsis, and death.
+Antibiotic-resistant S. aureus, and in particular Methicillin-resistant S. aureus (MRSA) infections are of critical concern and remain a prevention priority.
+According to the CDC, there were an estimated 119,247 S. aureus bloodstream infections with 19,832 deaths in 2017.
+According to an independent study and based on CDC incidence rates, the estimated economic impact of MRSA on US hospitals alone is \$3.2 - \$4.2 billion.
 To date, no prophylactic vaccine for the prevention of S. aureus infections has received marketing authorization.
-With the development of EVX-B1, we are addressing this unmet medical need and believe our EVX-B1 product candidate has the potential to be the first vaccine to receive approval for the prevention of S. aureus infections.
+With the development of EVX-B1, we are addressing this unmet medical need and believe our candidate has the potential to be the first vaccine to receive prevention for the treatment of S. aureus.
 EVX-B1 is currently in pre-clinical development.
 We intend to assess the final formulation of EVX-B1 in a repeated, non-clinical dose toxicity study and file an IND in the second half of 2022.
-Upon successful completion of a Phase 2b clinical trial, we intend to expand development of EVX-B1 for the prevention of S. aureus in surgical infections beyond abdominal hernia surgery, such as orthopedic surgical infections and may explore other recurrent skin infection indications including acne, diabetic foot ulcers and impetigo.
+Upon successful completion of a Phase 2b clinical trial, we intend to expand development of EVX-B1 for the prevention of S. aureus in surgical infections beyond abdominal hernia surgery, such as orthopedic surgical infections and may explore other recurrent skin infection indications including, acne, diabetic foot ulcers and impetigo.